-&lt;sup>38 It should again be emphasized that the research has been conducted primarily in a few industrialized countries, and it is doubtful that the results can be generalized to all jurisdictions.
+37 It should again be emphasized that the research has been conducted primarily in a few industrialized countries, and it is doubtful that the results can be generalized to all jurisdictions.
 Indeed, some jurisdictions report very low rates of reoffending for entire prison populations after offenders have been released from custodial treatment.
 However, generally the empirical research to verify these reports is missing.

-&lt;sup>39 Martinson's conclusions have been summarized in the short phrase, "nothing works", but Martinson himself has disavowed this.
+38 Martinson's conclusions have been summarized in the short phrase, "nothing works", but Martinson himself has disavowed this.
 He notes that there are successful forms of treatment, but these are tailored to specific groups, and must be well resourced and managed.

-Without the supervision of the staff, many prisoners will be spending much of their time in a very criminogenic environment, one in which criminal values can be instilled, new and better ways to commit offences can be learned, new criminal partnerships can be formed, and in general the offenders can become more deeply committed to a criminal lifestyle.
+new and better ways to commit offences can be learned, new criminal partnerships can be formed, and in general the offenders can become more deeply committed to a criminal lifestyle.

-Poorly resourced and overpopulated prisons may furthermore provide an unhealthy environment, with gang violence, contagious diseases, substance abuse, and a variety of factors that result in mental health issues.
+Poorly resourced and overpopulated prisons may furthermore provide an unhealthy environment, with gang violence, contagious diseases, substance abuse and a variety of factors that result in mental health issues.